 What is a Distance Driver?

-As the name implies, the distance drivers give players all the possibilities and potential to travel at the greatest distance.
-But, to do so, it needs the required speed to travel in its intended flight characteristics.
+As the name implies, the distance drivers give players all the highest potential to travel at the greatest distance.
+But, to do so it needs the required speed to travel its intended flight characteristics.
 In terms of its physical features, distance drivers usually have wider rims and sharp noses.
-They also have the smallest diameter with a low profile and a shard edge.
+They also have the smallest diameter with a low profile and a sharp edge.

 Finding your Own Distance Driver

 But what is the best way for you two to find the best distance driver?
 There are two ways that you can do it.
 The first one is to start using those beginner discs and work your way up until you find the right distance driver for you.
-The other way is to use what the top proffesional disc golfers used for distance drivers as a benchmark because these discs have a more consistent baseline and better path forward as you try to improve and your game continues to advance.
+The other way is to use what the top professional disc golfers use for distance drivers as a benchmark because these discs have a more consistent baseline and better path forward as you work to improve and your game continues to advance.
 But how will you do it?